 IRS YouTube Video

-WASHINGTON – The Internal Revenue Service wants taxpayers living in rural communities to be aware of the Earned Income Tax Credit (EITC) and correctly claim it if they qualify.
+WASHINGTON – The Internal Revenue Service wants taxpayers with disabilities and parents of children with disabilities to be aware of the Earned Income Tax Credit (EITC) and correctly claim it if they qualify.

-Whether living in the big city or a small town, EITC can help.
-The EITC is a federal income tax credit for working people who don’t earn a lot ($53,505 or less for 2016) and meet certain eligibility requirements.
+The EITC is a federal income tax credit for workers who don’t earn a high income ($53,505 or less for 2016) and meet other eligibility requirements.
 Because it’s a refundable credit, those who qualify and claim the credit could pay less federal tax, pay no tax or even get a tax refund.
-EITC can mean up to a $6,269 refund for working families with qualifying children.
-Workers without a qualifying child could be eligible for a smaller credit up to $506.
-On average, EITC adds $2,400 to refunds.

 The IRS and partners nationwide will hold the annual EITC Awareness Day on Friday, Jan.
 27, 2017 to alert millions of workers who may be missing out on this significant tax credit and other refundable credits.
 One easy way to support this outreach effort is by participating on the IRS Thunderclap to help promote #EITCAwarenessDay through social media.
 For more information on EITC and other refundable credits, visit the EITC page on IRS.gov.